2022 Survey information

 - Australian vocational education and training statistics: International onshore VET qualification completer outcomes

 All publications and products are available free of charge on NCVER's portal, see Student outcomes.
 Data on domestic students are usually published in December each year.
-Data on international onshore VET qualification completers are usually published in May the following year.
+Data on apprentices and trainees and international onshore VET qualification completers are published in February and April, respectively, in the following year.

 The following supporting/supplementary information is also provided on the publication page on NCVER's portal: